cisco/mindmeld/docs/source/quickstart.rst

 * Entity Resolution
 * Ranking

+In our example application of Kwik-E-Mart store information, Domain Classification is not needed since we have only one domain - **store_information**.
+In case we have additional domains (such as **order_item**), we would need separate sets of training queries for each domain.
+In such cases, MindMeld Workbench provides the facility of using queries from all the intents belonging to a domain as labeled queries for that domain.
+For example, training queries for the **store_information** domain would be the union of all queries in the *greet*, *get_close_time*, *get_open_time*, *get_nearest_store*, *get_is_open_now* and *exit* intents.
+The folder structure described in Section 3 provides an easy way of specifying your queries pertaining to a domain.

+Additionally, in this example application, Entity Resolution could be a simple map from the detected entity to it's construct of retrieving documents from the Knowledge Base, so no special training data is required for this step.
+Similarly, Role Classification and Ranking are not a must, so we don't need additional training data for those components.
+For the remaining components, we can specify the training labels in the following way -

+Intent Classification -

-In our example of Kwik-E-Mart store information, we would need training data just for Domain/Intent Classification and Entity Recognition.
-For the **store_information** domain, here are snippets of training examples for Intent Classification -
+For the **store_information** domain, here are snippets of training examples for each intent for Intent Classification -

 * **greet**